mdminhazulhaque/ssh-tunnel-manager/README.md

 ssh -L 10.10.10.11:30000:127.0.0.1:30000 dummy-proxy-host
 ```

 The key `browser_open` is optional.
 If provided, it will open the provided URL in the system's default web browser.
+(The `local_port` will be appended to the URL automatically!)

 The application saves the tunnel information into a `dict` and can `kill` it when the `Stop` button is clicked.